jvde-github/AIS-catcher/README.md

 - extension of functionality to read WAV-files with more data types (8 and 16 bit PCM) and increasing flexibility on data layout (FACT chunk recognized).
 - experimental option to downsample using the ``libsoxr`` library if available.
 Early experiments do not show an improvement in reception and system load but it allows for more flexibility on input sample rates.
 E.g.:
 ``
-AIS-catcher -v -m 2 -go SOXR on
+AIS-catcher -v -go SOXR on
 ``
 - Non-blocking implementation for the RTL-TCP client (shorter timeout when port not reachable).
 Added ```-gt TIMREOUT``` option.
 - Several improvements and fixes to cmake-file